 Substantial improvement means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the "start of construction" of the improvement.
-The term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
+The term includes structures which have incurred substantial damage, regardless of the actual repair work performed.
 The term does not, however, include either:

-- A. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or - B. Any alteration of an "historic structure," provided that the alteration will not preclude the structure's continued designation as an "historic structure."
-(Local Law #87-1 of the Village Code)
+- Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions. - Any alteration of a historic structure provided that the alteration will not preclude the structure's continued designation as a historic structure.
+(Chapter 89 of the Village Code)